 This is a problem.
 Because European governments are getting increasingly strict about EU VAT compliance, from large online marketplaces like Amazon and from individual sellers like you.
-Under governmental pressure and worries about getting caught in a legal net, Amazon has started leaning on their sellers to get with the VAT program, too.
+Under governmental pressure and worries about getting caught in a legal net, Amazon has started leaning on their sellers to comply with VAT, too.
 If they find sellers that aren’t properly VAT registered, they’re shutting down the accounts.

 Here you’ll find all the information you need about how using Fulfillment by Amazon impacts your EU VAT obligations.